rocky-linux/documentation/docs/desktop/gnome/user_and_group_account_management.md

 - Click the vertical ellipsis icon next to the new user and click **Edit user**

 - Click the **Groups** text box and begin typing the name of the group.
-  Alternatively, you can scroll down the dropdown menu and click the name of the group you wish to add
+  Alternatively, you can scroll down the dropdown menu and click the name of the group you want to add

     ![img](images/user_group_acctmgt_images/14.png)

-**CLI counterpart**
+##### CLI method: adding a user to a group

 ```text
 sudo usermod -aG groupname username
 ```